 In rural zones there are dens.
 Strange interventions by unknown visitors as spaces that exist somewhere between the personal and the eerie.

-Continuing ideas explored in Shipwreck about absence and the self, I built a den in my studio space.
-It's a hideaway that could signify a meeting point between an internal world and an external one, a shroud that contains the contradiction of being, but not being seen, a membrane between worlds.
+I built a den signifying a space between an internal and external world, a shroud containing the contradiction of being but not being seen, a membrane between worlds.
 This den is an interior shelter inside an interior space as an expanded format painting.
 It explores dual environments as factors that point towards a paradox of co-reliance.
 The surrounding objects describe a kind of rhythmic deconstruction or chain of mutability.
-It is a situated practice that interrogates the presence of the maker as a cause-effect scenario.
+It is an expanded object that frames its maker as nothing more than cause effect.

 In front of a window in an adjecent room hangs a digital print of a painting that was made inside the paper den.